 - salt and pepper to taste

 - In a large saucepan over a medium heat, cook onions in the oil for a couple of minutes.

-- Add sweet potato and pumpkin, and the spices.
+- Add the sweet potato, pumpkin, and the spices.
 Stir until well coated.
 Cook for 1 minute.

-- Using an immersion blender, food processor or blender; blend the soup until it is smooth.
+- Use an immersion blender, food processor or blender; blend the soup until it is smooth.
 See Note 5.

 - Make sure the consistency is to your liking – add a little extra stock or water to thin the soup out if you wish.